anthrax3/Spiderpig/README.md

 ### Notes/Known issues
 If you run into issues, comment out '**$stderr.reopen("/dev/null", "w")**' on line 27.
 This will send errors back to your console.
 If you get an error about not being able to create a listener, kill java and try again.
 This is because the Yomu metadata module uses Apache Tika (Java) to get data.
 This spawns a local server for faster processing.
 It often does not die correctly and holds onto the port it bound to.

-Tested only on OSX El Capitan with ruby 2.2.0p0 (2014-12-25 revision 49005) [x86_64-darwin14] although there is no reason why it shouldn't work on other systems.
+Tested on OSX El Capitan with ruby 2.2.0p0 (2014-12-25 revision 49005) [x86_64-darwin14] and Kali 2.0 Rolling.
+Should work on any system that can run Ruby.